Program Support Specialist

 School/Business unit:UAA College of Health

-As our Program Support Specialist, you'll provide support to the faculty and students within the School of Nursing.
-As a partner in shaping health care in Alaska, the University of Alaska, School of Nursing (SON) educates students for current and future roles in local, state, national, and worldwide arenas, as well as for productive citizenship, personal growth, and professional nursing
+The School of Nursing is accepting applications for a Program Support Specialist position.
+As a partner in shaping health care in Alaska, the University of Alaska, School of Nursing (SON) educates students for current and future roles in local, state, national, and worldwide arenas, as well as for productive citizenship, personal growth, and professional nursing practice.

 10 Other duties as assigned.
 Essential